CESNET/metacentrum-user-docs/docs/advanced/pbs-options/index.md

 # PBS resources

-## PBS servers

-Metacentrum has three PBS servers.
-Those are:

-- `meta-pbs.metacentrum.cz` (accessible to all Metacentrum users)
-- `cerit-pbs.cerit-sc.cz`  (accessible to all Metacentrum users)
-- `elixir-pbs.elixir-czech.cz` (accessible only to Elixir group members)

-However jobs are often moved from either `meta-pbs.metacentrum.cz` or `cerit-pbs.cerit-sc.cz` to `elixir-pbs.elixir-czech.cz`, therefore we cannot avoid mentioning Elixir planner.

 ## Chunk vs job

 PBS concept is based on so-called **chunks** as basic computational units.
 A chunk is further indivisible set of resources placed on the same host .
 User may require one (default) or more chunks for a job.